aglioti/muColSudakov/README.md

 - With Radiation: $\mu\mu\to PP' + X$ must have real soft radiation The two classes of observables are independent and can be combined separately in fits.

-The Tree Level predictions instead are included just for completeness.
+The Tree-Level predictions instead, are included just for completeness.

 Each .mx file in the Results folder contains the definition of several Mathematica Lists, that can be loaded using the Get[...] command.
 Each of these objects is a list of ten entries, corresponding to the expected number of events for a given process in 10 equally spaced angular bins between 30 and 150 degrees as a function of all the relevant Wilson Coefficients.